Ashwin7mak/qbui/ui/README.md

     * http://localhost:9000/

 #Configuring
 The application requires a run-time environment to be defined and configured.
-By default, the server will run in local development mode, meaning a local configuration file must be defined.
+By default, the server runs in local development mode, meaning a local configuration file must be defined.
 As this file is not tracked by git, to run locally, you will need to do the following:

 - copy <project root>/server/config/environment/localsample.js into the local.js and save: